vinayavasu/SAILORS/docs/aibom-trigger.md

 ---

-## Positioning Statement (Use This When Explaining)
+## Positioning statement

 "AIBOM is the inventory.
 SAILORS is the review.

-When your AIBOM changes, meaning you added a new AI capability, swapped a model, added a tool, or expanded permissions, SAILORS tells you exactly which checks to re-run before that change ships.
-Not all 7 checks every time, just the ones affected by the change.
-This makes SAILORS scalable for teams that ship AI features regularly."
+When your AIBOM changes (new capability, swapped model, added tool, expanded permissions), SAILORS tells you exactly which checks to re-run before the change ships.
+Not all 7 every time.
+Just the ones affected.
+That is what makes SAILORS work for teams that ship AI features regularly."

 ---

-## What AIBOM Trigger Is NOT
+## What AIBOM trigger is not

 - It is not a new framework.
 It is a workflow that connects AIBOM (inventory) to SAILORS (review).
 - It is not automated yet.
 The trigger matrix is a manual reference.
 CI integration is future work.